 He wrote to Cameron’s wife, Elfriede, on 25 April: ‘Mousehole is the best village.
 I want to live [here], not with Wyn but cosy and cheaply with something dumb and lovely of my own choice, with a woman who hasn’t been psycho-analysed or rodgered (sic) by celebrities’.

 On 11th July 1937 Dylan and Caitlin were married in Penzance Registry Office.
-Wyn Henderson paid for the licence and the couple honeymooned at the ‘Lobster Pot’, Henderson’s guest house in Mousehole.
+Wyn Henderson paid for the licence and hosted a party for the couple on their wedding night at the ‘Lobster Pot’, her guest house in Mousehole.